platformio/platformio-docs/ide/cloud9.rst

 PlatformIO Build System
 -----------------------

-Cloud9 allows to create own build system and use hotkey or command (Menu: Run > Build) to build a project.
+Cloud9 allows one to create own build system and use hotkey or command (Menu: Run > Build) to build a project.

 Let's create PlatformIO Build System that will be used for C/C++/H/INO/PDE